digitacs/digitacs/README.md

 -->

 - 🔭 With 10+ years of software engineering experience, I have worked as iOS, macOS, watchOS, Android application developer and as a Team Lead.
 - 🌱 I love to develop complex applications and am used to leading and taking initiative with a committed and dedicated attitude.
-I enjoy working with include Swift, Kotlin, Java, PHP and Python.
+I enjoy working with include Swift, Objective C, Kotlin, Java, PHP and Python.